Quafadas/vecxt/site/docs/_docs/Setup.md

+Getting setup xPlatform might take a little effort.

 # JVM

+Adding this flag, to your JVM startup commands.

+`--add-modules=jdk.incubator.vector`

+At the time of writing this is the incubating `vector` API flags and you need JVM 18+.

 If you are running on the JVM, The shim to a java SIMD [netlib](https://github.com/luhenry/netlib) will generate warnings when it's instantiated.
 That shim looks for potential execution pathways upon instantiation, and prefers;